A1exan10er/lingo-with-tea/QUICKSTART.md

 - Check your `.env` file has the correct API key
 - Ensure the key is active on Google AI Studio
 - Check your internet connection
+- If you get "model is overloaded", wait a moment and try again (automatic retry is built-in)
+- Try switching to a different AI model in the settings

 ### Build Errors
 - Delete `node_modules` and `package-lock.json`